ItsCoding/DSAUtilities/Readme.md

 ## **DSAUtilities**

-DSAUtilities is a pen&paper toolbox if u have an big screen instead of an old whiteboard.
-It is made to assist the GM (Gamemaster) while he can concentrate on storytelling.
+DSAUtilities is a pen&paper toolbox to assist the Dungeonmaster.
+It is developed to facilitate the DM's work by giving him an interactive whiteboard to draw and place icons.
+Dices and healthbars for NPC's are meant to help him/her track stats of his/her own characters, while playertracking remains analog.
+I chose this approach to keep the DM from having more information than in a usual pen&paper game.
-At the moment this is optimized for DSA (german: Das schwarze Auge, english:The Dark Eye) but this is only related to the rule search.
+At the moment, the program is optimized for DSA (german: Das schwarze Auge, english:The Dark Eye) but this is only related to the rule search.

 #### Functions:
- * Digital whiteboard , draw with mouse or OS compatible drawpads such as Wacom Bamboo
+ * Digital whiteboard - draw with mouse or OS compatible graphics tablet
- * Icon Editor , create your own Icons in the Studio
+ * Icon Editor - you can create your own Icons in the Studio
- * Healthmanagment , dont write npc liefs on paper and waste lovely Trees
+ * Healthmanagment - track and change NPC health
+ * Dices - keep rolling..
- * Safe your draws as Background and prepare the next Story before you play it
+ * Safe your drawings as backgrounds and prepare stories before the session
- * A Grid , which helps you with positioning
+ * A Grid - helps with positioning
- * Rule search , save the time crawling in books
+ * Rule search - save time crawling books
- * Take notes in the notebox , and never use paper again
+ * Take notes in the notebox - and never use paper again
- * Safe your creation as a , developer friendly, JSON single file
+ * Safe your creation as a - developer friendly - JSON single file
- * And many more...
+ * And much more... (in the future)

 #### How to start:
 To run DSAUtilities you need NPM wich comes with Node.js

+Just run the following code in your beloved terminal:

  `npm install && nmp start`

- This tool is made in Electron.js combined with many modules , Bootswatch and jQuery
+ This tool is made in Electron.js combined with many modules - e.g. Bootswatch and jQuery

  Special thanks to: